CUET Psychology Question Paper 2025, Download Question Papers PDF with Answers

 Solution -

-1. Bandura (1977) coined the term “self-efficacy” and argued that self-efficacy and outcome expectations are essential for initiating and sustaining behaviour.
+1. Bandura (1977) originated the term "self-efficacy" and contended that self-efficacy and outcome expectations are necessary for the initiation and maintenance of behavior.
+Thus, Self-Efficacy is linked to Bandura (III).

-2. Carl Roger is the originator of the Real Self Theory.
+2. Carl Rogers is the founder of the Real Self Theory, so Real Self is linked to Rogers (IV).

 CUET 2025 Exam Preparation: MCQs, PYQs, Mock Test